tdulcet/Remote-Servers-Status/README.md

 Requires the curl, netcat, ping, dig, delv, whois and openssl commands, which are included on most Linux distributions.

 1. Make sure the required commands above are installed.
-On the Raspberry Pi, run: `sudo apt-get update` and `sudo apt-get install dnsutils bind9 whois`.
+On the Raspberry Pi, run: `sudo apt-get update` and `sudo apt-get install netcat dnsutils bind9 whois`.
 2. Create a directory for the script and CD into that directory.
 Run: `mkdir status` and `cd status`.
 3. Download the script ([status.sh](status.sh)).
 Run: `wget https://raw.github.com/tdulcet/Remote-Servers-Status/master/status.sh`.
 4. Open the script in an editor and set the variables at the top.
 At a minimum, you need to provide one To e-mail address and one Website, Port or Ping monitor.